dtangres/dtangres/README.md

 I'm Daniel and I like to code.
 My interests vary widely, from optimization to security.

 Stuff I'm working on:
-- Subgrubs 'n' Snazzards' official server bot, [Sausage](https://github.com/theSignSaysDie/sausage-FOUR).
+- Subgrubs 'n' Snazzards' official [server bot](https://github.com/dtangres/Subgrubs-n-Snazzards-Bot).
-- Assorted bits and bobs [here](https://github.com/theSignSaysDie/portfolio).
+- Assorted bits and bobs [here](https://github.com/dtangres/portfolio).

 I'm looking for a place to work on something cool with like-minded devs.